Send in your ideas. Deadline December 1, 2025

 We'll have workshops on the following topics: Open Publishing, Distributed, Open Source Chip Design, Web Browsers and Large Language Models.
 (And previously did workshops on Search.)

-Sessions take place online on the first and third Monday of the month at 14.00 CEST (Amsterdam, Berlin, Rome).
+Sessions take place online on Mondays at 14.00 CEST (Amsterdam, Berlin, Rome).

 Sessions will be hosted on a BigBlueButton platform.
 We'll publish the link to the Big Blue Button platform here closer to the date.